fprasx/unlocked/mdbook/src/code/ops/push.md

 concurrent programming. `compare_exchange` algorithms like the one we're implementing can produce a lot of contention over a couple specific memory locations.
-For example, may threads are trying to `compare_exchange` the `AtomicPtr<Descriptor<T>>` stored in the vector.
+For example, may threads are trying to `compare_exchange` the `AtomicPtr<Descriptor>` stored in the vector.
 That spot in memory is constantly bombarded with heavy atomic operations.
 One way we can alleviate this is by waiting a little bit after failing to `compare_exchange`.
 The first time we fail, we back off for `1` tick.
 If we fail again, we back off for `2` ticks, then `4`, `8` . . . this is why the _backoff_ is _exponential_.
-In some mircobenchmarks I did, introducing exponential backoff greatly speeded up the vector. `crossbeam_utils` has a useful little `struct` call `Backoff` that we're going to use.
-Ok, back to the code.
+By backing off, we give another thread some room to successfully perform their `compare_exchange`.
+In some mircobenchmarks I did, introducing exponential backoff greatly speeded up the vector.
+It's cool that going slower at a micro level allows us to go faster on a macro level. `crossbeam_utils` has a useful little `struct` called `Backoff` that we're going to use.

 ```rust
 pub fn push(&self, elem: T) {